pedrosvm/desafio-resolvvi-server/README.md

 	bundle install
 	rails db: setup
 	rails s -p 3001

+The seeds for the project contain:

+- The list of 27 Federative Units to provide for the user sign up
+- A list of 5 Lawyers (From first 5 Federative Units) to attend to legal requests from users

 That's it, your API server is now running!

 # LEIAME
 ===